-Comparing a DUI vs a DWI in Texas
+Comparing a DUI and a DWI in Texas

 There are several ways in which a DUI and DWI are different in Texas.

-Under Section 106.041 of the Texas Penal Code, when a minor (someone under 21) is driving under the influence of any detectable amount of alcohol in their system, they are violating state law.
+Under Texas Penal Code § 106.041, when a minor (defined as someone under 21 regarding drinking laws) is driving under the influence of any detectable amount of alcohol in their system, they are violating state law.
 As such, most courts recognize a DUI as attributed to minors who operate a vehicle while intoxicated.

-The blood alcohol concentration (BAC) limit for driving a vehicle is .08 percent.
-Therefore, if a minor is driving while impaired or with a BAC of .08 percent or higher, then they can be charged with driving while intoxicated (DWI), a more severe charge.
+The BAC level limit for driving a vehicle is 0.08 percent.
+Therefore, if a minor is driving while impaired or with a BAC level of 0.08 percent or higher, then they can be charged with driving while intoxicated (DWI), a more severe charge.

-Under Section 49.01 of the Texas Penal Code, a person violates Texas law if they are operating a vehicle or machinery in a public place while intoxicated.
+Under Texas Penal Code § 49.01, a person violates Texas law if they are operating a vehicle or machinery in a public place while intoxicated.
 They do not have their normal mental or physical faculties due to alcohol, drugs, or a combination of both.

 Comparing DUI and DWI Penalties in Texas